JimDesu/basis-lang/spec.md

 Basis uses *lexical* scoping: a name's binding is determined by the source structure surrounding the use site, not by the call stack at runtime.
 Scopes are introduced by:

 - **Module scope.** Each module forms a top-level scope containing all its top-level declarations.
-- **Command body scope.** Each command body (including subcommand bodies, class-method bodies, lambda bodies, fexpr bodies) forms a scope that contains the command's parameters, implicit context parameters, and any locals introduced via `#name` placement.
+- **Command body scope.** Each command body (including subcommand bodies, concept-method bodies, lambda bodies, fexpr bodies) forms a scope that contains the command's parameters, implicit context parameters, and any locals introduced via `#name` placement.
 - **Block-marker body scope.** Each block-marker construct (`?` body, `?:` body, `|` body, `@` body, etc.) introduces a sub-scope inheriting from its enclosing scope.
 Names introduced inside a block-marker body are visible only within that body.
 - **Scope-block scope.** A `.scope` block (&sect;3.17) introduces a sub-scope inheriting from its enclosing scope, exactly like a block-marker body: names introduced inside it via `#` are visible only within the block and gone at the dedent, and may shadow enclosing bindings (G.10).
 - **Subcommand body scope.** A subcommand's body has its own lexical scope per &sect;3.12; the subcommand does *not* capture from the enclosing command's scope.